Cranfills Gap

 Just down the street on the same side was the First Security State Bank whose president was Chris Rohne, my father's cousin.
 It was first chartered in 1910 as the First Guaranty State Bank of Cranfills Gap.
 It has since built a new building across the street.
 Across the street on the same side of 3rd Street used to be a garage owned by my grandfather, Ed Johnson, my uncle Herman Reesing and my dad.
 Here they worked on combines, thrashing machines, and steam engines.
 Since it was a big building it was rented out during the 1930's to show silent films complete with live piano music on a regular basis.
 This was before the cinema was built.
 Occasionally it was also rented to a medicine show.
 The feed mill across the street from the bank had all the expected items.
 South of the feed store on the next block was Witte's Hardware store and the larger grocery store and combination gas station.
 This corner store in the 1920's had been a gas station for early autos with a blacksmith shop which my grandfather, Pete Christenson, owned was in the rear for the continued use of horses .
 Besides shoeing horses he also had a couple of thrashing machines that he rented and operated during the wheat and oats harvest seasons.
 Across the Highway 22 from the grocery is a garage in which local cars, trucks and tractors were repaired.
 Another limestone faced gas station existed on the other corner of the main intersection.
 This also became a domino parlor at one time.
 Somewhere in town I remember there being a barbershop.
 The barber, Bernt Bertelson, at that time was about 70 years old and had dyed black hair that looked very peculiar to me as a child.
 It seemed to be another center of local gossip for the men of the community.

-The new First Security State Bank looking south toward SH #22.
+The new First Security State Bank looking south toward SH #22 and the general store looking north.

 National notoriety for the town came in a November, 1970 visit by Charles Kuralt, the Columbia Broadcasting System television commentator, for his series The Man on the Go.
 They filmed the District Championship Football game between Iredell community high school and the Gap.
 Since these are small districts they came up with a unique form of football based on a Six-man football team.